Appleabc123/GCSENet/code/1.Generate Feature by GCN/README.md

 #######For disease and gene

-Run main.py of disease-gene,then you get the relationship between diseases and genes.
+Run main.py of disease-gene, then you will get the relationship between diseases and genes.

 Data description